 1991: COMA published a report on ‘Dietary Reference values for food, energy and nutrients for the United Kingdom’ which set Reference Nutrient Intakes for salt and well as other nutrients based on a risk-benefit analysis.
 The RNIs are considered suitable for 97% of the population.
 The RNI for sodium was set at 1600mg which, assuming all sodium is from sodium chloride, equates to 4g of salt.
 The report considered that “current sodium intakes are needlessly high and we caution against any trend towards increased intakes".

-1996: CASH was set up by Professor Graham MacGregor and 22 expert scientific members due to the refusal of the Chief Medical Officer (CMO) to endorse the COMA recommendations to reduce salt intake
+1996: Action on Salt was set up by Professor Graham MacGregor and 22 expert scientific members due to the refusal of the Chief Medical Officer (CMO) to endorse the COMA recommendations to reduce salt intake.

 2001: In the 2001 'Chief Medical Officer Annual report', the CMO (Liam Donaldson) gave his support to achieving a national salt target of no more than 6g/day.
 He said "A major initiative by the food industry to reduce the salt content of processed and catered foods could help save lives in the long term.
 Immediate moves to provide clear information to consumers on salt and the sodium content of food products would bring major benefits".
 He also highlighted the significant evidence available in support of salt reduction as an important way to reduce blood pressure.

 2002: The Food Standards Agency committed to a nationwide salt reduction initiative to reduce the UK salt intake to 6g/day.
 The initiative has since included famous campaigns such as 'Sid the slug', 'Check the label' and 'Is your food full of it?'.